HYC-code520/HYC-code520/README.md

 </div>

 🌱 I’m currently learning React Native, Flask, and mobile app development
-🎨 I come from the fashion industry and love combining creativity with code
 💻 Projects I'm building:
   • LoveLog – a relationship memory tracker app
   • A DIY gift request site for friends' birthdays